Skip to main content

 The Marcionite Church of Christ is proud to announce that we have recently reconstructed the lost Marcionite Book of Psalms, or the ‘Psalmicon.’

 This text contains forty psalms that have been reconstructed from historical records.
-The Psalmicon is the earliest Christian hymnbook dating from around 125 to 134 C.E.
+The Psalmicon is the earliest Christian hymnbook dating from around 134 C.E.

-The Muratorian Fragment mentioned a rejected book of psalms for Marcion, and these Marcionite Psalms are also mentioned by Marutha of Maipherkat:
+The Muratorian Fragment mentioned a rejected book of psalms for Marcion, and these Marcionite Psalms are also mentioned by Maruthas of Martyropolis:

 “…instead of the Psalms they [the Marcionites] have made themselves hymns for their services.”